Nuclear Medicine Centre, Central Manchester University

 cameras.
 Four of the gamma cameras are also capable of

-single-photon emission tomography (SPECT), and three of these also
+single-photon emission tomography (SPECT), and two of these also

 have integral CT to enable combined SPECT-CT scans.
 The other gamma

 camera is a compact mobile system which is often used on wards.